Student Misconduct - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 4.7 Initial examination and investigation of general misconduct

-4.7.1 Following receipt of a report of suspected general misconduct, the Pro Vice-Chancellor (Students) will commence an initial examination, within ten (10) business days of receiving the report, to determinate whether:
+4.7.1 Following receipt of a report of suspected general misconduct, the Academic Registrar and Director, Student Services will commence an initial examination, within ten (10) business days of receiving the report, to determinate whether:

 (a) no further action is required; or